The Star-Spangled Banner: National anthem

 The song gained popularity throughout the 19th century, and bands played it during public events such as Independence Day celebrations.

 A plaque displayed at Fort Meade, South Dakota, claims that the idea of making "The Star Spangled Banner" the national anthem began on their parade ground in 1892.
 Colonel Caleb Carlton, post commander, established the tradition that the song be played "at retreat and at the close of parades and concerts."
 Carlton explained the custom to Governor Sheldon of South Dakota who "promised me that he would try to have the custom established among the state militia."
 Carlton wrote that after a similar discussion, Secretary of War Daniel S. Lamont issued an order that it "be played at every Army post every evening at retreat."

 In 1889, the U.S. Navy officially adopted "The Star-Spangled Banner".
 In 1916, President Woodrow Wilson ordered that "The Star-Spangled Banner" be played at military and other appropriate occasions.
 The playing of the song two years later during the seventh-inning stretch of Game One of the 1918 World Series, and thereafter during each game of the series is often cited as the first instance that the anthem was played at a baseball game, though evidence shows that the "Star-Spangled Banner" was performed as early as 1897 at Opening Day ceremonies in Philadelphia and then more regularly at the Polo Grounds in New York City beginning in 1898.
 The tradition of performing the national anthem before every baseball game began in World War II.

+In 1918, the Maryland Society of the United States Daughters of 1812, led by Ella Virginia Houck Holloway, launched a campaign to establish the song as the official national anthem of the United States.

 Between 1918 and 1929, John Charles Linthicum, the U.S. congressman from Maryland at the time, introduced a series of six unsuccessful bills to officially recognize "The Star-Spangled Banner" as the national anthem.

 In 1927, with the thought that "The Star-Spangled Banner" was unsuited for a national anthem, the National Federation of Music Clubs sponsored a composition contest to nominate a national anthem.
 They selected the text of America The Beautiful; 901 compositions were submitted for the $1,500 prize.
 Frank Damrosch, Frederick Converse, Felix Borowski, and Peter Lutkin judged the compositions but nominated no winner.

 On November 3, 1929, Robert Ripley drew a panel in his syndicated cartoon, Ripley's Believe it or Not!, saying "Believe It or Not, America has no national anthem".